Rea-lity-Tech/rea-lity-tech.github.io/index.md

 ## [Robus in Ruby](https://github.com/Rea-lity-Tech/RobusRuby)

+[Robus](https://github.com/pollen/pyrobus) is a robotics framework from [Pollen Robotics](http://pollen-robotics.com/).
-Experimental version of Robus in Ruby.
+We created an experimental version of Robus in Ruby to make it work in JRubyArt.